 Depending on which surgery type you go with the cost can go upwards of $4500.00 US dollars.
 If you choose the extracapsular repair (the more traditional “fishing-line approach” the cost ranges from $900.00 to $2,500.00.
-The exact cost will depend on the area you live, the skill and experience of the veterinarian, as well as the hospital in which the surgery is performed.
-Typically, the cost includes not only the surgery, but also pre-surgical bloodwork, anesthesia, post-surgical care and medications.
+The exact cost will depend on the area you live in, the skill and experience of the veterinarian, as well as the hospital in which the surgery is performed.
+Typically, the cost includes not only the surgery but also pre-surgical bloodwork, anesthesia, post-surgical care, and medications.
 Some hospitals may even include post-surgical physical therapy.
 RETURN TO TOP

 Although extracapsular repair is often performed, it is not the only option for repairing your dog’s torn cruciate ligament.
 Therefore, it is important to have a conversation with your veterinarian or veterinary surgeon to discuss all of your options.
 As previously mentioned, there are several things that should be considered when choosing the right surgery.

 - Age of the dog